OpenMDAO/POEMs/POEM_004.md

         """
 ```

-Simple Example of SplineComp API
+Example Usage of SplineComp API
 ---------------------------------

 Suppose a user has a set of points that describe a curve.
 In our example we are trying to generate interpolated points between our control points.
 To set the x position of control points in `SplineComp` we pass `x_cp` into `x_cp_val` and pass `x` into `x_interp` to set the position of points we would like to interpolate at (Figure 1).
 Now, we will pass in the y position of the control points `y_cp` into `y_cp_val` through the `add_spline` method (Figure 2). `SplineComp` calculates the `y_interp` values and gives the output of interpolated points (Figure 3).